 Remember, because the image is compressed and saved to JPEG which is a “loss” file format, much of the initial image information and detail is discarded and cannot be recovered.
 You may hear the term “Dynamic Range” used a lot when discussing RAW files vs JPEG.
 Dynamic Range is simply the amount of tonal range detail from the darkest shadows to the brightest highlights.
 Dynamic Range detail in JPEG files is significantly reduced as compared to RAW.

-Example 2 – The image below is the RAW version of the exact shot above as it was shot in RAW+JPEG mode.
-Notice that the image is flat, it lacks contrast, blacks and is also much darker coming straight from the camera.
-While programs like Lightroom may be setup to automatically add blacks, contrast and brightness to a RAW file, this is what a “zeroed” RAW file actually looks like straight from the camera.
+Notice that the image above on the left is flat, it lacks contrast, deep blacks, and is also much darker coming straight from the camera.
+While programs like Lightroom may be set up to automatically add contrast and brightness to a RAW file, this is what a “zeroed” RAW file actually looks like straight from the camera.

 Being that RAW is a clearly superior file format, does that mean that you should always be shooting in RAW?
 Absolutely not.
 Both formats have their uses, and we use both formats frequently.
 So, here are some guidelines of when you would want to shoot RAW versus when you would want to shoot JPEG: